garden-io/garden/docs/basics/core-concepts.md

 ### Project
 The top-level unit of organization in Garden.
 A project consists of a project-level **Garden config** file and zero or more **actions**.

-The project's actions can belong to the same git repository or they can span multiple repos.
+A project can be a monorepo or span multiple repositories.

 Garden CLI commands are run in the context of a project.